metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/09-end-date.md

+---
+description: "Determines a date to end the mint."
+---

+import { Accordion, AccordionItem } from '/src/accordion.jsx';

 # End Date

 The **End Date** guard is used to specify a date to end the mint.
 After this date, minting is no longer allowed.